 There are other aspects where technology has, and will continue, to have an effect.
 One has to do with the relationship of people who are undertaking architecture, and the building process.
 There’s much more communication now between architects, engineers, contractors, builders and all other stakeholders in the building process.
 The way design and construction were traditionally undertaken was much more linear First you had the architect, then the engineer, then the builder and so on.
 Now it’s much more integrated and unified.
 I think the jury is out in terms of whether this is leading to better buildings, but it has the potential to profoundly change the landscape of building.

 The next area where technology has had a big impact has to do with the possibilities it opens up for construction.
+There are now a lot of construction software companies thanks to technology.
 In the past, either standard products had to be purchased off-the-shelf- with the limitations they had.
 The only other option was for things to be custom made by hand, which was very expensive.
 Technology has made it much easier to send information from studio to production.
 It’s now possible to do mass-customised elements for buildings.
 In the building process, that type of potential should definitely lead to better quality in construction… more possibilities for innovation and, hopefully, more creativity.

 [Richard Rogers] Right now.. without a doubt… the web is the greatest single change agent.
 The fact that we can communicate globally at practically zero cost is astonishing.
 I have a meeting after this with a co-architect who is based in Beijing and we will be drawing together via the net.